Panasonic G9 vs Sony RX100 V

 Review summary: Panasonic G9 vs Sony RX100 V

-So what conclusions can be drawn?
+So what is the bottom line?
 Which of the two cameras – the Panasonic G9 or the Sony RX100 V – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is one clearly better than the other?
+The listing below highlights the relative strengths of the two models.

 Advantages of the Panasonic Lumix DC-G9:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.